Philippe Rommens

-Philippe Rommens (20 August 1997) is a Belgian professional footballer who plays for Dutch Eredivisie club Go Ahead Eagles as a midfielder.
+Philippe Rommens (born 20 August 1997) is a Belgian professional footballer who plays as a midfielder for Hungarian Nemzeti Bajnokság I club Ferencváros.

 Career

 PSV

 Rommens is a youth exponent from PSV Eindhoven, who he joined in 2006 together with his brother, Olivier.
-Before, they had both started out at local club KFC Ranst, and moved to Lierse SK, where they played for four year before starting at the youth academy of PSV.
+Before, they had both started out at local club KFC Ranst, and moved to Lierse SK, where they played for four years before starting at the youth academy of PSV.

-Rommens made his professional debut as Jong PSV player in the second tier on 19 September 2014 against Sparta Rotterdam in a 0–2 home defeat.
-Rommens scored his first goal in professional football on 8 August 2016 in a home game with Jong PSV against Den Bosch – which ended in a 5–4 win.
-He scored the fourth goal for his team.
-Rommens played an official match against his brother Olivier for the first time on 9 September, where he with Jong PSV played in the Eerste Divisie again NAC Breda in a 1–1 draw.
+Rommens made his professional debut for Jong PSV in the second-tier Eerste Divisie on 19 September 2014, replacing Andjelo Rudović in the 83rd minute of a 2–0 home defeat against Sparta Rotterdam.
+Rommens scored his first goal in professional football on 8 August 2016 in a home game against Den Bosch which ended in a 5–4 win.
+He played an official match against his brother Olivier for the first time on 9 September, where he with Jong PSV played in the Eerste Divisie against NAC Breda in a 1–1 draw.

 TOP Oss

-Rommens played for PSV for twelve years, including four seasons – mainly as a substitute – for Jong PSV.
+Rommens played for PSV for twelve years, including four seasons—mainly as a substitute—for Jong PSV.
 A debut in the first team was, however, not in the cards.
 The club let him leave for TOP Oss on a free transfer in August 2018.
 There, he almost immediately became a starter.
 TOP Oss reunited him with his brother Olivier in January 2019.

 On 31 July, it was announced that Rommens had suffered an injury which required surgery.
-He was subsequently sidelined for 3–4 months.
+He was subsequently sidelined for three to four months.
 He returned to the pitch on 10 November in a 3–0 loss to Excelsior coming on as a substitute in the 56th minute for Kyvon Leidsman.